 There are many types of greens, most grown and gathered for centuries, and all with distinctive tastes and textures.
-Broccoli, collard, dandelion, mustard, and turnip greens are growing in popularity, along with arugula and microgreens, for an ever-widening array of uses from appetizers, cocktails, and soups to garnishes, sandwiches, and salads.
+Broccoli, collard, dandelion, mustard, and turnip greens continue to gain popularity, along with arugula and microgreens, for an ever-widening array of uses from appetizers, cocktails, and soups to garnishes, sandwiches, and salads.

-Arugula (also called rocket or roquette) is an aromatic leafy green with a tangy, peppery flavor and is divided into ‘common’ and Italian ‘wild’ varieties.
-Both are popular in foodservice, with the latter having a more pungent flavor.
-Immature or baby arugula has a milder taste and smaller leaves.
+Arugula (also called rocket or roquette) is an aromatic leafy green with a tangy, peppery flavor in ‘common’ and Italian ‘wild’ varieties.
+The latter has a more pungent flavor; immature or baby arugula has a milder taste and smaller leaves.

-Broccoli and turnip greens are popular additions to slaws and salads, while collards, dandelions, mustard, and turnip greens are often boiled or steamed, or can be sauteed with butter, garlic, then tossed vinaigrettes as ‘mixed greens’ side dishes.
+Broccoli and turnip greens are popular in slaws and salads, while collard, dandelion, and mustard greens are boiled, steamed, or sauteed, then tossed in vinaigrettes as ‘mixed greens’ side dishes.

-Kale (also called leaf cabbage), deemed a new ‘superfood’ in recent years, has also been around for centuries.
-It has many varieties distinguished by leaf type and color, as well as stem length.
-Like collard greens, it was traditionally cooked, but more recently has become a popular addition to salads, soups, smoothies, and a variety of uses due to its high nutrient values.
+Kale (also called leaf cabbage), deemed a superfood in recent years, is distinguished by leaf type and color, as well as stem length.
+Like collard greens, it was traditionally cooked, but is now a popular addition to salads, soups, and smoothies.

 References: University of Florida, University of Georgia, University of Kentucky Cooperative Extension, University of Minnesota Extension, USDA.